evanrinehart/stlc/README.md

 during this process an error message will be printed and nothing new is defined.
 Otherwise the term's type is printed and the definition is appended to the environment.

+Notable facts about simply typed lambda calculus.
+Once a definition is parsed and type-checked within a given environment, evaluation always produces a normal form in finite time.
+The normal form is unique of the expected type.